EM:RAP Admin, Groups Feature

 Wireframes

-• Main group management screen: The new interface allows the support team to not only search but also manage new group submissions and renewals, track statuses, and filter for inactive or soon-to-expire groups, addressing inactive subscription issues.
+• Main group management screen: An interface to search, filter and manage new group requests, mid-subscription additions and renewals, track statuses, and filter for inactive, soon-to-expire groups and pending invitations, addressing inactive subscription issues.

 • View/edit active group: This step allowed the support team to manage updating group details, add admin notes, manage and resend invitations that hadn't been activated, and remove and replace subscribers during an active subscription.